humdrum-tools/humdrum-documentation/guide/ch30/index.md

 obtained from a MIDI instrument such as a keyboard synthesizer.

-Recording commences as soon as the command is invoked and recording ceases when any key is pressed \-- with the exception of the space bar.
+Recording commences as soon as the command is invoked and recording ceases when any key is pressed &mdash; with the exception of the space bar.
 Pressing the space bar causes a `**MIDI` barline token to be output.
 Measure numbers are incremented automatically beginning with measure 1.